huggingface/hub-docs/docs/hub/models-cards-co2.md

----
-title: Carbon Emissions
----

-<h1>Displaying carbon emissions for your model</h1>
+# Displaying carbon emissions for your model

 ## Why is it beneficial to calculate the carbon emissions of my model?